jnmglsmg/iTunesSearch/README.md

 ![Favorite List](https://user-images.githubusercontent.com/85978406/126442471-dd4953bd-2f42-4528-b2b7-11b50cef9aa9.png)
 <br>
 - Fetch Track Ids from Core Data then call iTunes lookup API.
-<br> App fetches all Ids in Core Data then will be appended in the URL
+- App fetches all Ids in Core Data then will be appended in the URL
 - Slide to Delete Favorite functionality.
 <br> Deletes record in Core Data
 <br>